 2. Under Texas law, the owner of a pet Rottweiler could be liable for negligence per se for injuries inflicted on a neighbor who was on his own property, because the owner violated a city ordinance by failing to secure the dog, because the neighbor is a member of the class of persons that city ordinances are designed to protect, and because the failure to secure the dog was the proximate cause of the injuries.

-3. Under Texas law, a neighbor who pulled on a dog’s choke chain collar, causing pain to the animal after a dog fight, would be comparatively negligent because his actions were a proximate cause of his injuries.
+3. Under Texas law, a neighbor who pulled on a dog’s choke chain collar, causing pain to the animal after a dog fight, could be comparatively negligent because his actions may be considered to be a proximate cause of his injuries.
 A jury would weigh his actions against other circumstances to determine how much his actions contributed to his injuries.

 FACTS: